 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research and Outreach Center (Lamberton) | U. of M. Southern Research and Outreach Center (Waseca)]

 - The potential for wildfires on November 15, 2023 is currently rated by DNR Forestry as Low across northern Minnesota and Moderate over southern and central parts of the state.
 Historically, 80 percent of all wildfires in Minnesota occur during April and May.

 - The November precipitation outlook leans towards equal chances of above, normal and below normal precipitation.
 November precipitation normals range from about three-quarters of an inch in northwest Minnesota to about two-and-a-half inches in Cook County.
 Southern and central Minnesota range by about one-and-a-quarter of an inch in the southwest to about two-inches and a quarter in south central Minnesota.

 [see: Climate Prediction Center 30-day Outlook | November Precipitation Normal Map]

-- The November temperature outlook has a tendency for above normal temperatures in the south and east, with equal chances for above normal and below across the rest of the state.
+- The November temperature outlook also leans towards equal chances of above, normal and below normal temperatures statewide.
 Normal November high temperatures are in the 40s to start the month, dropping to the 30s by month's end.
 Normal lows are in the 30s to upper 20s early in the month, falling to the teens by late November.

 [see: Climate Prediction Center 30-day Outlook | November Temperature Normal Map]

-- The 90-day temperature outlook for November through January has equal chances of above below and normal temperatures and precipitation.
+- The 90-day temperature outlook for November through January is leaning towards above normal temperatures, with a slight tendency for below normal precipitation over the northwest.
+The rest of the state has equal chances of above, normal and below normal precipitation.

 [see: Climate Prediction Center 90-day Outlook]